+Recent Developments in the English Law of Involuntary Manslaughter - C Elliott.
 Involuntary manslaughter occurs when the defendant has the actus reus of murder but lacks the mens rea of murder.
 Before the summer of 1993 there were two forms of involuntary manslaughter: constructive manslaughter and Caldwell reckless manslaughter.
 Caldwell reckless manslaughter occurs when the accused has the actus reus of murder and has the mens rea to either see the risk to the victim or where the risk is obvious but the accused gives no thought to it.
 In order for liability for gross negligence to occur, there must be the actus reus of murder, a risk of death, a duty of care, and a grossly negligent breach of that duty.

 Assault, Rape, Bigamy,

-and Related Offenses; Mens Rea and Actus Reus (From Criminal Law and Approaches
+and Related Offenses; Mens Rea and Actus Reus

 Discusses the theoretical anatomy of a criminal offense, the elements of mens rea and actus reus, and uses such crimes as assault and rape to illustrate both the particular crimes and the theoretical models.
 A detailed analysis of mens rea (guilty mind) and actus reus (guilty act).
 The discussion of actus reus encompasses omissions and voluntary conduct.
 A discussion of the concurrence of actus reus and mens rea is followed by consideration of absolute liability offenses.
 Concludes with an examination of the relationship between mens rea and the accused's ignorance of or mistaken belief about the facts or the law, using the law of rape, bigamy, and related offenses to illustrate this concept.